acesyde/game-lover-letter-tdd/README.md

 ### Players

-- Party can have two players
+- Party can have at least two players
-- Party can have four players
+- Party can have at most players

 ### Party